 How to Apply

-You can access the CU-Boulder online application for any open 2013 terms through your MyCUBoulder account.
+You can access the CU-Boulder online application or the Common Application for any open term through your MyCUBoulder account.
 Log in and navigate to the 'Apply' tab to start your application today.
 The application for future terms becomes available each August.

 Before you fill out the application

 Create your MyCUBoulder account